Celinejxy/Porforlio_data_science/README.md

     - [Bayesian Statistics]: In this file, I explored how bayesian statistics works and how prior assumption reflects posterior probabilities using Gun control example.

-    - [Classifying Modelling anf Relevance Feedback Algorithm](https://github.com/Celinejxy/kNN_Rocchio_NewsGroups.git): I implemented KNN and Rocchio methods with TFIDF for text categorization.
+    - [Classifying Modelling and Relevance Feedback Algorithm](https://github.com/Celinejxy/kNN_Rocchio_NewsGroups.git): I implemented KNN and Rocchio methods with TFIDF for text categorization.
 The output has shown that the most optimal kNN classifer outperforms the Rocchio classifer by approximately 1.5%, while with constantly better accuracy rate regardless of the number of K. While the dataset is large and the classes may not be linearly separable, kNN can handle complex classes better than Rocchio, which has a high bias and low variance.

     - [Linear Regression](linear_regression): Performed standard multiple linear regression, lasso regression, rigid regression, and stochastic gradient descent for regression algorithms with feature selection methods.
 Finally, perform model selection to find the best "l1_ratio" parameter using SGDRegressor with  the "elasticnet" penalty parameter.